Offshore wind is a key pillar in Victoria’s renewable energy future.

 In Part 2, starting at about 60km from the shoreline, and behind Part 1, are another four feasibility licence holders that border each other:

-In Part 3, which starts at about 25km from the tip of Wilsons Promontory, are two more feasibility licence areas:
+In Part 3, which starts at about 25km from the tip of Wilsons Promontory, are 2 more feasibility licence areas:

 The benefits of offshore wind energy